ishuagni/Savvy-Goals-Assign/README.md

 Frontend of this application is built on React and present in savvy-assign-ui folder

 ## Backend Deployment
-Frontend of this application is built on React and present in savvy-assign-ui folder
+Frontend of this application is built on React and present in savvy-assign-api folder

 ## Project Information and Coverage